What Causes a Car Insurance Lapse

 Annual Policy Reviews

 Schedule an annual review of your coverage to ensure your policy still meets your needs and remains affordable.
-If you're struggling with premium costs, discuss payment plan options or coverage adjustments with your agent before missing payments.
+With national average full coverage premiums now reaching approximately $2,496 per year ($208/month) in 2026, it's worth comparing providers every year.
+If you're struggling with premium costs — especially if you're between jobs — review your options for keeping car insurance when unemployed before missing a payment.

 Emergency Fund for Premiums